rricharz/Tek4010/README.md

 such virtual environments the raw CPU speed is usually higher than on a Raspberry Pi, but the actual frame rates are sometimes slower.
 I have made a substantial effort to make sure that the bright spot animations also look good in environments with rather slow frame rates, but do not expect a miracle.
-Emulating a storage tube display without any screen refresh requirements on a machine with limited frame rate has its limitations.
+Emulating a storage tube display on a machine with limited frame rate has its limitations.

 **Version**